SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 ## 2. General notes

-This document contains search strings for finding publications related to the topics in the SDG 10 targets and indicators ("topic approach"; focus on recall, larger result set).
-We also have a version which finds publications related to the actions in the SDG 10 targets and indicators ("action approach"; focus on precision, smaller result set), provided in the same repository as this file.
+This document contains search strings for finding publications related to the actions in the SDG 10 targets and indicators ("action approach"; focus on precision, smaller result set).
+We also have a version which finds publications related to the topics in the SDG 10 targets and indicators ("topic approach"; focus on recall, larger result set), provided in the same repository as this file.
 For more explanation, see the Readme in this repository.

 Targets and Indicators were found from the UN Department of Economic and Social Affairs website <a href="#f1">(UN DESA, 2025)</a>.

-Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) <a href="#f2">(United Nations, 2016, 2017, 2018, 2019, 2020, 2021)</a>.
-Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from the LMIC 2020 filter from the Norwegian Satellite of Cochrane Effective Practice and Organisation of Care (EPOC), developed by the Norwegian Institute of Public Heath (https://epoc.cochrane.org/lmic-filters).
+Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) <a href="#f2"> (United Nations, 2016, 2017, 2018, 2019, 2020, 2021)</a>.
+Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from <a href="#f3">EPOC (2020)</a>.

+Acronyms used:

+    APA: American Psychology Association
+    EPOC: Effective Practice and Organisation of Care
+    FSB: Financial Stability Board
+    FSI: Financial Soundness Indicator
+    IHRL: International Human Rights Law
+    ILO: International Labour Organization
+    IMF: International Monetary Fund
+    IOM: International Organization for Migration
+    ODA: Official Development Assistance
+    OECD: Organisation for Economic Co-operation and Development
+    SDT: Special and Differential Treatment
+    UN: United Nations
+    UN DESA: UN Department of Economic and Social Affairs

 ## 3. Targets